alexhernandez/automation/README.md

   alias laravel-bootstrap=~/path/to/script/automation/laravel/laravel-bootstrap
 ```

+The `laravel-bootstrap` script will also automatically install Bower, Gulp, and Composer for you if you do not already have those dependencies.

 Create a new Laravel project w/ `laravel new <project-name>` followed by `laravel-bootstrap`.
 The following can now be automatically added to your Laravel project.

 ```bash